|

 8. EQUAL PAY

-By April 2007 all public bodies across Scotland including
+By April 2007 all public bodies across Scotland

-by gender.
-The new duty will require public bodies to have due regard
+of discrimination by gender.
+The new duty will require public

-to eliminate unlawful discrimination and promote equality of opportunity
+and promote equality of opportunity between men and women.
+There

-between men and women.
-There are also similar duties for eliminating
+are also similar duties for eliminating discrimination on disability

-discrimination on disability and race grounds.
+and race grounds.

 At the same time the Employment Equality (Age) Regulations